-At UOIT, the graduate programs in Education are designed specifically to prepare future leaders and specialists in learning and technology, and meet the needs of the constituents within this social context.
+At UOIT, the graduate programs in Education are designed specifically to prepare future leaders and specialists in learning and technology and meet the needs of the constituents within this social context.
 The Master of Arts (MA) in Education, Master of Education (MEd) and Graduate Diploma in Education and Digital Technologies are unique and at the leading edge in both their objectives and approaches to learning online.
-Not only do these programs deal with the most recent issues around the interactions between digital technology and education, but the professors do so using approaches that favour collaborative learning, co-construction of knowledge and peer tutoring.
+The programs deal with the most recent issues around the interactions between digital technology and education, and the professors approach these issues using techniques that favour collaborative learning, co-construction of knowledge and peer tutoring.
 Finally, all this is designed with the graduate student in mind and built on the university's institutional strength in digital technology and the Faculty of Education's focus on learning with technology.